skycreeds/skycreeds/README.md

 - 👋 Hi, I’m @skycreeds
 - 👀 I’m interested in machine learning,deep learning and development
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and DL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ML and DL projects
 - 📫 How to reach me skycreed77@gmail.com

 <!---